IIIF/api/source/api/presentation/3.0/index.md

 Association of images with their respective canvases is done via annotations.
 Although normally annotations are used for associating commentary with the thing the annotation's text is about, the [Open Annotation][openanno] model allows any resource to be associated with any other resource, or parts thereof, and it is reused for both commentary and painting resources on the canvas.

-Annotations _MAY_ have their own URIs, conveyed by adding an `@id` property to the JSON object, and if so _SHOULD_ be HTTP URIs.
+Annotations _MAY_ have their own URIs, conveyed by adding an `id` property to the JSON object, and if so _SHOULD_ be HTTP URIs.
 The content of the annotation _SHOULD_ be returned if the URI is dereferenced.
 Annotations _MAY_ be dereferenced separately from their annotation lists, sequences and manifests; some systems may do this and identifiers should be given using the recommended pattern if possible.

 Each association of an image _MUST_ have the `motivation` field and the value _MUST_ be "sc:painting".
 This is in order to distinguish it from comment annotations about the canvas, described in further detail below.
 Note that all resources which are to be displayed as part of the representation are given the motivation of "sc:painting", regardless of whether they are images or not.
 For example, a transcription of the text in a page is considered "painting" as it is a representation of the object, whereas a comment about the page is not.

 The image itself is linked in the `resource` property of the annotation.
-The image _MUST_ have an `@id` field, with the value being the URI at which the image can be obtained.
+The image _MUST_ have an `id` field, with the value being the URI at which the image can be obtained.
 If a IIIF Image service is available for the image, then the URL _MAY_ be the complete URL to a particular size of the image content, such as `http://example.org/image1/full/1000,/0/default.jpg`.
-It _SHOULD_ have an `@type` of "dctypes:Image".
+It _SHOULD_ have an `type` of "dctypes:Image".
 Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.

 If a [IIIF Image API][image-api] service is available for the image, then a link to the service's base URI _SHOULD_ be included.
 The base URI is the URI up to the identifier, but not including the trailing slash character or any of the subsequent parameters.
 A reference to the Image API context document _MUST_ be included and the conformance level profile of the service _SHOULD_ be included.
 Additional fields from the Image Information document _MAY_ be included in this JSON object to avoid requiring it to be downloaded separately.
 See the [annex][annex] on using external services for more information.